artefactual/archivematica-docs/admin-manual/installation-setup/customization/dashboard-config.rst

    In this example, indexing is enabled for both transfers and AIPs.

-It is possible to disable indexing for transfers (the Backlog and Appraisal tabs), for AIPs (the Archival Storage tab), or for both.
+It is possible to disable indexing for transfers (the Backlog tab), for AIPs (the Archival Storage tab), or for both.
 For more information on disabling Elasticsearch, please see :ref:`Elasticsearch <install-elasticsearch>` in the Administrator Manual.

 .. _admin-dashboard-failures: